Skip to content

 Can You Prevent Hair Loss After Stopping Minoxidil?

-It’s possible, but there is no guaranteed way to do that.
+It’s possible, but there is no guaranteed way to do that3.

 Is there a safer way to stop?

-Some people usually try to gradually taper off Minoxidil instead of stopping suddenly.
-While there’s no solid scientific proof that this helps to prevent hair loss, some people say it helps reduce shedding.
+Some people usually try to gradually reduce their Minoxidil use instead of stopping suddenly.
+While there’s no solid scientific proof that tapering prevents shedding, some suggest this may help make the transition smoother.

 What are the alternatives?